-- 2.1 This policy covers our school's approach to statutory Relationship Education, and non-statutory Sex Education.
-We understand the purpose is to equip pupils with the knowledge, skills and positive attitudes to grow up as members of society who are empowered to make decisions about their own lives, understanding and being respectful of beliefs and lifestyles different to their own, including LGBT+, whilst recognising what constitutes respectful and positive relationships with others. - 2.2 We view the delivery of quality Relationship and Sex Education as a tool to safeguard children.
+- 2.1 This policy covers our school's approach to statutory Relationship Education, and non-statutory Sex and Health Education.
+We understand the purpose is to equip pupils with the knowledge, skills and positive attitudes to grow up as members of society who are empowered to make decisions about their own lives, understanding and being respectful of beliefs and lifestyles different to their own, including LGBTQIA+, whilst recognising what constitutes respectful and positive relationships with others. - 2.2 We view the delivery of quality Relationship, Sex and Health Education as a tool to safeguard children.
 We will ensure that teaching is inclusive, and differentiated where appropriate, to meet the needs of all students, including those with special educational needs and disabilities and those identified as living with a specific vulnerability or safeguarding concern.
-Our curriculum is designed to promote gender equality and LGBT+ equality and this is threaded through the curriculum rather than taught as a one-off event.
+Our curriculum is designed to promote gender equality and LGBTQIA+ equality and this is threaded through the curriculum rather than taught as a one-off event.
 If any taught content leads to the disclosure of a child protection issue, staff have been made aware of how to deal with this, including consulting with the Designated Safeguarding Lead.
-(See Child Protection and Safeguarding Policy). - 2.3 The key aim in developing this curriculum model is to meet the needs of all pupils to prepare them for adult life in Modern Britain.
+(See Child Protection and Safeguarding Policy and KCSIE). - 2.3 The key aim in developing this curriculum model is to meet the needs of all pupils to prepare them for adult life in Modern Britain.
 Our curriculum promotes the teaching of spiritual, moral, social and cultural content.
-In creating this policy we have consulted with staff, the governing body and parents as well as pupils, however the needs of pupils (as identified within school and following national guidance) takes precedence over any sensitivities of adults, in particular where there is a safeguarding element to any curriculum theme.
+In creating this policy we have consulted with staff, the governing body and parents as well as pupils, however the needs of pupils (as identified within school and following national guidance) takes precedence over any sensitivities of adults, in particular where there is a safeguarding element to any curriculum theme. - 2.4 Following consultation with a cross-section of the school community, we believe our policy is sensitive to the range of religious and cultural views present in our community whilst ensuring pupils have access to the learning necessary to prepare them for adult life.

-- 2.4 Following consultation with a cross-section of the school community, we believe our policy is sensitive to the range of religious and cultural views present in our community whilst ensuring pupils have access to the learning necessary to prepare them for adult life. - 2.5 We ensure our Relationships and Sex Education is inclusive and meets the needs of all pupils.
-This includes lesson content relating to gender equality and LGBT+ equality.
-We are fully committed to ensuring our values and curriculum support the protected characteristics as detailed in the Equality Act 2010. - 2.6 In developing our curriculum, we will always consider the views and sensibilities of children, parents and staff, this in line with government guidelines. - 2.7 Sex education is a non-statutory component of RSE for primary schools, which we will include within our programme of study.
-However, emphasis will be focussed on Relationship Education since that is the statutory component.
+- 2.5 We ensure our Relationship, Sex and Health Education is inclusive and meets the needs of all pupils.
+This includes lesson content relating to gender equality and LGBTQIA+ equality.
+We are fully committed to ensuring our values and curriculum support the protected characteristics as detailed in the Equality Act 2010. - 2.6 In developing our curriculum, we will always consider the views and sensibilities of children, parents and staff, this in line with government guidelines. - 2.7 Sex education is a non-statutory component of RSHE for primary schools, which we will include within our programme of study.
+However, emphasis will be focussed on Relationship Education since that is the statutory component. - 2.8 In accordance with updates to RSHE (16 May 2024), we comply with suggested age limits, to ensure children aren't being taught about sensitive and complex subjects before they are ready to fully understand them.